Huoy Meas: Disappearance and death

 Meas died during the Cambodian genocide from 1975-1979.
 One of the Khmer Rouge's first actions upon taking control of Cambodia was to commandeer the National Radio service where Meas worked.
 Her husband, Kesaro, like many other government workers, was presumed to be killed after being “called” to welcome Sihanouk’s return to Cambodia by the Khmer Rouge after the fall.
 She is believed to have been one of the millions of residents of Phnom Penh ordered to evacuate the city and relocate to the countryside and become a farmer.
 It is widely accepted that she had relocated to Battambang with her two sons.
 According to a testimony by one of her children, it is speculated that during the 2nd anniversary of Democratic Kampuchea on 17 April 1977, Meas’s identity was revealed and was forced by soldiers to sing a song for one last time.
 Later that night Meas was presumed to have been taken out of her home.
-Srey Channthys stated in interviews that Huoy Meas was raped by several Khmer Rouge soldiers and then killed, though her exact fate has never been confirmed.
+A film student’s grandmother and guitarist Thach Soly, of the pre-genocide band Apsara, have stories about Meas’s life under the Khmer Rouge that independently corroborate, stating Meas had been tasked to construct a dam for the regime.
+The grandmother claimed Meas lived near a pagoda in Ream Kon, Moung Ruessei district, under the false name of Lom, and that she would exchange snails and crabs with Meas for a song while a friend looked out for any cadres.
+They both claim she had fell ill and her identity was discovered when she then disappeared.
+Srey Channthys and Thach Soly stated in interviews that Huoy Meas was rumored to be raped by several Khmer Rouge soldiers and then killed, though her exact fate has never been confirmed.